 My curiosity lead me to study natural history at a local college, and then to experiment with installing California plants in my garden.
 I had some success, but I needed an expert to help me install a nature garden that thrived.

-About ten years ago, my husband and I hired a landscape architect to help us remove our grass lawn and replace it with native plants.
+About ten years ago, I hired a landscape architect to help us remove our grass lawn and replace it with native plants.
 Our soil was re-contoured, raised in places, and swales were added to capture and save water.
 A plant palette filled with California natives was installed that was largely successful and beautiful.

 Watching the native plant garden take shape taught me about design and maintenance.
 The garden has changed and evolved over the years as I refine my understanding of California native plants, and as conditions in the landscape change.
 A coast live oak tree has grown huge alongside three sycamore trees, giving me a chance to create shade gardens.
 I have watched increasing numbers of birds visiting my garden, nesting and raising their young.